twosixlabs/armory/docs/scenarios.md

     * Untargeted - an adversary may simply wish for speech to be transcribed incorrectly
     * Targeted - an adversary may wish for specific strings to be predicted
   * Adversary Operating Environment:
-    * Non-real time, digital evasion attack - attack is not "per-example" but rather "universal," which could be created offline (i.e., non real-time).
-The goal is to mimic conditions under which physical evasion attack could be carried out.
+    * Non-real time, digital evasion attack.
+Each attack will be "universal" with respect to channel conditions (under a single perfect channel, the attack will be "per-example."
-    * Assuming perfect acoustic channel
+    * At this time, single perfect acoustic channel is considered.
+Realistic channel models may be implemented later, at which time, the attack becomes "universal."
     * Black-box, white-box, and adaptive attacks will be performed on defenses.
   * Adversary Capabilities and Resources
-    * Attacks that are non-overtly perceptible under passive listening are allowed - we assume in this scenario that a human may at most passively monitor the classifier system.
-Use own judgement on the maximum perturbation budget allowed while meeting the perceptibility requirement.
+    * To place an evaluation bound on the perceptibility of perturbations, the SNR is restricted to >20 dB.
 * **Metrics of Interest:**
   * Primary metrics:
-    * Word error rate, attack computational cost, defense computational cost, various distance measures of perturbation (Lp-norms, Wasserstein distance, signal-to-noise ratio)
+    * Word error rate, SNR
   * Derivative metrics - see end of document
   * Additional metrics specific to the scenario or that are informative may be added later
+* **Baseline Attacks**: (primary) [Imperceptible ASR attack] (https://arxiv.org/abs/1903.10346) and [Kenansville attack] (https://arxiv.org/abs/1910.05262). (secondary) other "per-example" attacks such as PGD, FGM, may be considered.
+* **Baseline Defense**: MP3 Compression
 * **Baseline Model Performance:**
 To be added
 * **Baseline Defense Performance:**